Use the DomainKeys Identified Mail (DKIM) standard to help prevent spoofing on outgoing messages sent from your domain.

 DKIM uses a pair of keys, one private and one public, to verify messages.

 A matching public key is added to the Domain Name System (DNS) record for your Gmail domain.
-Email servers that get messages from your domain use the public key to decrypt message headers and verify the message source.
+Email servers that get messages from your domain use the public key to decrypt the message signature and verify the signed message sources.

-When you turn on email authentication in Gmail, DKIM starts encrypting the headers of outgoing messages.
+When you turn on email authentication in Gmail, DKIM starts signing the headers of outgoing messages.

 If you already use DKIM in your domain (with another email system), you must generate a new, unique domain key to use with Gmail.

 Domain keys include a text string called the selector prefix, which you can modify when you generate the key.
 The default selector prefix for the G Suite domain key is google.
-When you generate the key, you can change the default selector prefix from google to text of your choice, and use the new selector in parallel with the domain's existing DKIM key configuration.
+When you generate the key, you can change the default selector prefix from google to the text of your choice, and use the new selector in parallel with the domain's existing DKIM key configuration.

 If you use an outbound mail gateway that changes outgoing messages, the DKIM signature is voided.
 One example is email servers that add a footer to every outgoing message.
 To avoid this issue, take one of these actions: